 The Georgia Migrant Education Program (MEP) cannot serve participants who are not properly identified as eligible for the program.
 Our Database contains student information and is updated annually through our re-sign process.
 During the re-sign process, the Georgia MEP verifies, updates, and checks the information in the MEP Database.
 School district migrant staff is responsible for completing this re-sign process.
 School districts should not start this re-sign process prior to the district's first day of school for the students.
-Services to migratory students should continue during this re-sign process as long as, the LEA is confident that the child did not reach end of eligibility (EOE) since the last day of school.
-Training on the re-sign process is mandatory for direct funded LEA staff and the ABAC Consortium staff.
-The GAMEP provides a series of webinars to train all new and returning migrant staff couple of weeks before the new school year starts.
-An online Re-sign process is currently being designed to speed up the re-certification of migratory families in the program.
+Services to migratory students should continue during this re-sign process as long as the LEA is confident that the child did not reach end of eligibility (EOE) since the last day of school.
+Training on the re-sign process is mandatory for ALL direct funded LEA staff and the ABAC Consortium staff.